 Within Maryland, Interstate 70 supplemented or directly overlaid the U.S. 40 corridor from Baltimore west to Hancock.
 This includes the stretch from Exit 82 west to Exit 59, which opened in 1970 as I-70N.

-The 1.95-mile Interstate 70 spur within the Baltimore Beltway (Interstate 695) ended prematurely at a park and ride lot above MD 122 (Security Boulevard).
-This lightly traveled stretch of freeway was slated for removal as part of a Maryland Transit Administration (MTA) project to construct the Red Line subway into Baltimore.
+The 1.95-mile long spur of I-70 within the Baltimore Beltway (Interstate 695) ends at a park and ride lot above MD 122 (Security Boulevard).
+This lightly traveled stretch of freeway was slated for demolition as part of a Maryland Transit Administration (MTA) project to construct the Red Line subway into Baltimore.
 Proposed work outlined the removal of the MD 122 and I-70 interchange and conversion of the six-lane freeway into a two-lane parkway.
-It was to be maintained by the Maryland State Highway Administration and to be renamed Cooks Boulevard.1
+It was to be renamed Cooks Boulevard and maintained by the Maryland State Highway Administration.1

 Interstate 70 Maryland Guides